 Use of Non-GAAP Financial Measures

-Ellie Mae provides investors with the non-GAAP financial measures of adjusted net income, adjusted EBITDA, adjusted gross profit, and free cash flow in addition to the traditional GAAP operating performance measure of net income as part of its overall assessment of its performance.
-Adjusted net income consists of net income plus stock-based compensation expense, amortization of intangible assets as well as the income tax effects of the adjustments.
-EBITDA consists of net income plus depreciation and amortization, amortization of intangible assets, and income tax provision, less other income, net.
+Ellie Mae provides investors with the non-GAAP financial measures of adjusted net income, adjusted net income per share, adjusted EBITDA, adjusted gross profit, and free cash flow in addition to the traditional GAAP operating performance measure of net income as part of its overall assessment of its performance.
+In addition, Ellie Mae provides investors with the non-GAAP financial measures under ASC 605 to compare against the Company’s GAAP financial measures under ASC 606.
+Ellie Mae adopted ASC 606 using the modified retrospective method with the cumulative effect of initially applying Topic 606 as an adjustment to the opening balance of retained earnings as of January 1, 2018.
+The comparative financial information has not been restated and continues to be reported under the accounting standards in effect in those prior periods.
+Adjusted net income consists of net income plus stock-based compensation expense, amortization of acquisition-related intangibles, and the non-GAAP income tax adjustments.
+EBITDA consists of net income plus depreciation and amortization, amortization of acquisition-related intangibles, and income tax provision, less other income, net.
 Adjusted EBITDA consists of EBITDA plus stock-based compensation expense.
-Adjusted gross profit consists of gross profit plus stock-based compensation and amortization of intangible assets that are included in cost of revenues.
-Free cash flow consists of net cash provided by operating activities less acquisition of property and equipment and internal-use software, net.
-Ellie Mae uses adjusted net income, adjusted EBITDA, and adjusted gross profit as measures of operating performance because they enable period to period comparisons by excluding potential differences caused by variations in the age and depreciable lives of fixed assets, the amortization of intangibles related to acquisitions, and changes in interest expense and interest income that are influenced by capital market conditions.
-The Company also believes it is useful to exclude stock-based compensation expense from adjusted net income, adjusted EBITDA, and adjusted gross profit because the amount of non-cash expense associated with stock-based awards made at certain prices and points in time (a) do not necessarily reflect how the Company’s business is performing at any particular time and (b) can vary significantly between periods due to the timing of new stock-based awards.
-The income tax effects are calculated based on the annual non-GAAP effective tax rate, which quantifies the tax effects of the non-GAAP adjustments.
-These non-GAAP measures are not measurements of the Company’s financial performance under GAAP and have limitations as analytical tools.
-Accordingly, these non-GAAP financial measures should not be considered a substitute for, or superior to, net income or operating income or other financial measures calculated in accordance with GAAP.
-The Company cautions that other companies in Ellie Mae’s industry may calculate adjusted net income, EBITDA, adjusted EBITDA, adjusted gross profit, and free cash flow differently than the Company does, further limiting their usefulness as a comparative measure.
-A reconciliation of net income to adjusted net income, EBITDA and adjusted EBITDA, gross profit to adjusted gross profit, and operating cash flow to free cash flow are included in the tables below.
+Adjusted gross profit consists of gross profit plus stock-based compensation and amortization of acquisition-related intangibles that are included in cost of revenues.
+Free cash flow consists of net cash provided by (used in) operating activities less acquisition of property and equipment and internal-use software.
+Ellie Mae uses adjusted net income, adjusted net income per share, adjusted EBITDA, and adjusted gross profit as measures of operating performance because they enable period to period comparisons by excluding potential differences caused by variations in the age and depreciable lives of fixed assets, amortization of acquisition-related intangibles, and changes in interest expense and interest income that are influenced by capital market conditions.
+Ellie Mae also believes it is useful to exclude stock-based compensation expense from adjusted net income, adjusted EBITDA, and adjusted gross profit because the amount of non-cash expense associated with stock-based awards made at certain prices and points in time (a) do not necessarily reflect how Ellie Mae’s business is performing at any particular time and (b) can vary significantly between periods due to the timing of new stock-based awards.
+The non-GAAP income tax adjustments are calculated based on the annual non-GAAP effective tax rate, which quantifies the tax effects of the non-GAAP adjustments.
+These non-GAAP financial measures are not measurements of Ellie Mae’s financial performance under GAAP and have limitations as analytical tools.
+Accordingly, these non-GAAP financial measures should not be considered a substitute for, or superior to, net income, operating income, gross profit, operating cash flow, or other financial measures calculated in accordance with GAAP.
+Ellie Mae cautions that other companies in Ellie Mae’s industry may calculate adjusted net income, adjusted net income per share, EBITDA, adjusted EBITDA, adjusted gross profit, and free cash flow differently than Ellie Mae does, further limiting their usefulness as comparative measures.
+A reconciliation of net income to adjusted net income, adjusted net income per share, EBITDA and adjusted EBITDA, gross profit to adjusted gross profit, and operating cash flow to free cash flow is included in the tables below.